TZstatsADS/Spring2019-Proj4-group4/doc/a_note_on_contributions.md

   Worked on feature extraction; collaborated with Weixuan Wu, completed the error detection process; Helped with ReadMe.
  + Caihui Xiao:
   Worked on text correction; collaborated with Sitong Liu, and Xinyi Chen; Helped with ReadMe.
+ + Weixuan Wu:
+  Worked on data cleaning/preprocessing; trained and validated the SVM model for error detection; collaborated with Ziyi Liao on feature extraction.